Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Velocity Selection

 which corresponds precisely to a steady solution with velocity $U=2$.
-This result, together with the discussion in Sec.~\ref{sec:steady}, demonstrates that the only {\it attractor} (i.e., stable fixed point) of the dynamical system $\{a_k(t)\}$ in the $\zeta$-plane is the point $\rho^2e^{i\gamma}$, whereas the point $\rho^2$ is a {\it repeller} (i.e., unstable fixed point) of the dynamics; a schematics of the {flow} of the singularities $a_k(t)$ near the fixed points $\rho^2e^{i\gamma}$ and $\rho^2$ is shown in Fig.~\ref{fig:fp}.
+This result, together with the discussion in Sec.~\ref{sec:steady}, demonstrates that the only {\it attractor} of the dynamical system corresponding to the motion of singularities $\{a_k(t)\}$, for $k=1,...,N$, corresponds to the solution with $U=2$.

-It is instructive to analyze the singularity dynamics as viewed from the physical $z$-plane.
-First note that the perturbation enacted by (\ref{eq:zbp}) has effectively split the pole at infinity of the Schwarz function $S(z,t)$ of the steady solution (\ref{eq:zU}), see (\ref{eq:Sz}), into two logarithmic singularities that are at finite (albeit faraway) points, one being ahead and the other behind the bubble.
-Given that the singularities of $S(z,t)$ remain fixed in time in the $z$-plane, the bubble will eventually pass the singularity that lies ahead (since we assume that the solution exists for all times).
-As the bubble leaves all singularities of $S(z,t)$ infinitely far behind for $t\to\infty$ (and their net strength is null), the bubble will assume the asymptotic shape (\ref{eq:zU2}) whose Schwarz function is regular in the fluid domain.
+It is perhaps instructive to analyze how the selection scenario described above takes place in the physical $z$-plane.
+As already noted, the perturbation enacted by the last term in (\ref{eq:zbp}) splits the pole of ${\cal S}(z,t)$ at infinity into two logarithmic singularities located at some finite (albeit faraway) points.
+Now, given that the singularities of ${\cal S}(z,t)$ remain fixed in time, they will all eventually be left infinitely far behind the bubble for $t\to\infty$, since we assume that the solution exists for all times.
+The final result then is that the bubble must reach an asymptotic shape whose Schwarz function is regular in the entire fluid domain---the only such possibility being a solution with $U=2$.